Shlok2k/Sky_alert/README.md

-Great!
-Here's a **very detailed `README.md`** for your **Sky Alert** project — now with **placeholder sections for screenshots** and more detailed explanations for each feature and section.
-You can later add real screenshot images into the `/screenshots` folder of your repo and update the image URLs in this markdown.

----

 # 🌤️ Sky Alert

 **Sky Alert** is a modern, responsive weather web application that allows users to get real-time weather information for any city in the world.
 Whether you're planning your day, checking conditions for a trip, or just curious about the weather elsewhere, Sky Alert helps you stay informed with clear and accurate data using a weather API.